Shashanknew47/DE_Assignments_projects_i/README.md

 # DE_Assignments_projects_i

-This repository is for Ineuron assignments and projects
+This repository is for Ineuron Data Engineering course assignment and projects.